tmobile/magentaA11y/_checklist-native/checkbox.md

   - Use `labelFor` attribute to associate the visible label with the control (Best practice)
 - **Android Compose**
   - By default, the simple checkbox composable is readout & focused separately from its label text, which makes it hard to understand the context.
-  - Use `Row` composable with `toggleable` (recommended practice) to have entire row including its label focused for selection and it allows screenreader to read the name and role together.
+  - Use `Row` composable and `toggleable(role = Role.Checkbox)` with inner element as `Checkbox` composable (recommended practice) to have entire row including its label focused for selection, so it allows screenreader to read the name and role together.
   - Optional: use `Modifier.semantics {  contentDescription = "" }` for a more descriptive name

 ### Role